Pioneer Connect — New Case Study with Call Coach IQ

 Churn Signals QA Should Flag Automatically

 AI-powered QA can detect churn intent signals in real time — or during post-call analysis — that human reviewers miss at scale.
+For a deeper look at the language patterns and sentiment arcs that predict cancellation, see the guide to churn risk detection in call centers.
 Train your AI model to flag calls containing any of the following:

 Calls containing three or more of these signals with no retention offer presented should route to a manager review queue — not just a QA score.